syncfusion-content/asp.netwebforms-docs/aspnet/MaskeditTextbox/Integration.md

-## Knockout Support
+## KnockoutJS Support

-Knockout support allows you to bind the HTML elements against any of the available data models.
+KnockoutJS support allows you to bind the HTML elements against any of the available data models.
 It is of two types.

 * One-way binding
 * Two-way binding